Why Code, Why Now: An Information-Theoretic Perspective on the Limits of Machine Learning: What Makes Code Special

 \subsection{Strong Compositionality}

 The meaning of a program built from two components depends primarily on the meanings of those components, not on the global context.
-A sorting function works the same way whether it appears inside a web server or a data pipeline.
+A pure sorting function produces the same output regardless of whether it appears inside a web server or a data pipeline, provided it has no side effects or shared state.
 Common idioms, function signatures, and algorithmic templates recur across projects.
 As a result, patterns learned from one codebase remain useful in another.